The Gut-Brain Axis in Horses: How Diet Shapes Behaviour and Brain Chemistry

 Microbes and Dopamine: The Missing Link

-A large proportion of the body’s dopamine precursors are synthesised in the gut, and the gut microbiome—the vast community of bacteria, fungi, and other microbes inhabiting the gut—plays a crucial role in this process.
+A large proportion of the body’s dopamine precursors are synthesised in the gut, and the gut microbiome - the vast community of bacteria, fungi, and other microbes inhabiting the horse's hindgut - plays a crucial role in this process.
 Certain gut bacteria can produce or influence the availability of tyrosine, an amino acid necessary for dopamine synthesis, a neurotransmitter crucial for mood regulation and stress response.

 Diet's Role: More Than Just Fuel